moformajor/sql-ecommerce-data-warehouse/README.md

 ## Overview

 This project demonstrates the design and implementation of a modern SQL-based data warehouse using the Brazilian E-Commerce Public Dataset by Olist.

-The solution transforms raw transactional data into a structured analytical environment that supports business intelligence, reporting, and decision-making.
+The solution transforms raw transactional CSV data into a clean analytical warehouse structure that supports business intelligence, reporting, KPI analysis, and decision-making.

-The project follows real-world data engineering and analytics workflows including data ingestion, data modeling, ETL processes, dimensional modeling, and SQL analytics.
+The project follows real-world data engineering and analytics workflows including:

+- Raw data ingestion
+- Data cleaning
+- Data transformation
+- Dimensional modeling
+- Star schema design
+- KPI analysis
+- Customer analytics
+- Revenue analysis

 ---

 # Business Problem

-E-commerce companies generate large volumes of transactional data from customers, orders, payments, products, sellers, and logistics.
-However, raw operational data is often fragmented and difficult to analyze efficiently.
+E-commerce companies generate large volumes of transactional data from customers, orders, products, and logistics systems.

+However, raw operational data is often:

+- fragmented
+- inconsistent
+- difficult to analyze
+- poorly optimized for reporting

-This project solves the following business challenges:
+This creates several business challenges:

-- Lack of centralized reporting
-- Difficulty tracking customer purchasing behavior
-- Limited visibility into sales performance
+- Limited visibility into revenue trends
-- Poor insight into delivery efficiency
+- Difficulty analyzing customer behavior
-- Challenges identifying top-performing products and sellers
+- Challenges identifying top-performing products
+- Slow analytical querying
-- Inability to perform scalable analytical queries
+- Inability to perform scalable reporting

-The data warehouse consolidates and organizes the data into analytical structures that support faster and more reliable business insights.
+- Poor understanding of order performance

+This project solves these problems by transforming raw CSV data into a structured dimensional warehouse optimized for analytics.

 ---

 # Project Objectives

+The main objectives of this project were to:

-- Build a scalable SQL data warehouse
+- Build a professional SQL data warehouse
 - Clean and transform raw e-commerce data
-- Design star schema dimensional models
+- Design a dimensional star schema
 - Create fact and dimension tables
-- Enable analytical querying and reporting
+- Enable analytical reporting
 - Generate business insights from transactional data

 ---